rargo/vim-tab/readme.txt

-I am an embedded engineer working on android platform, and android is such a huge system, use global and ctags encounter vary problems, like tag is too big, too slow to jump, global can't generate such big tag.
+I am an embedded engineer working on Android platform, and Android is such a huge system, use global and ctags encounter vary problems, like tag is too big, too slow to jump, global can't generate such big tag.

 I have try tmux, but find out it doesn't meet my requirement, such as share clipboard easily, search easily.
-So I written this plugin for maintain each tab different directory, and switch directory automatically when switch tab, and can also do custom actions when switch tab,like auto reload tags in the new directory, and some other plugin would also benefit from this plugin,like commandt, grep, working in a sub directory is so mush fast and easy.
+So I written this plugin for maintain each tab different working directory, and switch working directory automatically when switch tab, and can also do custom actions when switch tab,like auto reload tags in the new working directory, and some other plugin would also benefit from this plugin,like commandt, grep, working in a sub directory is so mush fast and easy.

+Big notes:
+	Press 't' in NERDTree directory node will open the directory in a new tab, such a wonderful thing use with this plugin

 try add the following code in your vimrc: